Having a First Baby Overseas for US Expats

 Ines Zemelman, EAJan-15-2016

-Are you heading overseas for the first time while thinking about having your first child?
+Are you heading overseas for the first time while thinking about having your first baby?

 If you are on your first overseas assignment and considering having your first child, there are some things you should consider before making that commitment.
 There are many advantages to having and raising a child abroad.
 Your child will have the opportunity to be bilingual (at minimum) and will be introduced to a variety of cultures.
 It’s important to consider every angle of having a child and make sure you are fully prepared.